 apt-get install wget unzip libnet-ssleay-perl libwhisker2-perl openssl

-First thing to do is to go to Nikto’s download page and download the latest stable version of Nikto web scanner, At the moment of writing this article it is version 2.1.5:
+The first thing to do is to go to Nikto’s download page and download the latest stable version of the Nikto web scanner, At the moment of writing this article it is version 2.1.5:

 wget https://cirt.net/nikto/nikto-2.1.5.tar.gz tar xvfz nikto-2.1.5.tar.gz mv nikto-2.1.5/ nikto

 Change the current working directory and make the Perl script executable: